susahberak/doglos/_posts/2022-09-22-doglos-theme-for-jekyll.md

 ## License

 Doglos is derived from currently deprecated theme [MIT](https://github.com/remy/mit-license).
-Doglos and the previous code where Doglos is derived are distributed with [MIT license](https://github.com/sblisesivdin/biscuit/blob/gh-pages/LICENSE).
+Doglos and the previous code where Doglos is derived are distributed with [GPL license](https://github.com/susahberak/blog/blob/master/LICENSE).